 The MAPP project goes beyond creating edible micro-climates by establishing open diaologue with the surrounding communities that utilize these shared spaces.
 This is established through the MAPP Oral History Collection, a multilingual database of interviews with community members involved in food and agriculture.

-MAPP, is led by Michael Wise, director of horticulture and associate history professor, and Sandra Mendiola García, oral history director and associate history professor.
+MAPP, is led by Michael Wise, professor and chair of the department of history, and Sandra Mendiola García, oral history director and associate history professor.

 To learn more about this initiative, explore their website